TwizzyIndy/icloud_id_info/README.md

 ## Usage

-If you just simply check the informations for your account with your credentials, just type as below
+If you just want to check the informations for your account with your credentials, just type as below

 python icloud_id_info.py APPLE_ID PASSWORD